tomkimpson/minimal-mistakes/_pages/codes.md

 --------------------------------------------------------

 * [Iliad](https://github.com/tomkimpson/Iliad).
-Theoretical, computational modelling of the electromagnetic time-frequency signal from a pulsar orbiting a massive BH, subject to al relativistic and astrophysical effects.
+Theoretical, computational modelling of the electromagnetic time-frequency signal from a pulsar orbiting a massive BH, subject to all relativistic and astrophysical effects.
 Public release in progress.

 * [GW_Bursts](https://github.com/tomkimpson/GW_Bursts).
 Gravitational waveform modelling from extreme mass ratio binaries.